-HPV prevention is cancer prevention… for college students too.
-Join the Center for Health Education & Wellness, the College of Nursing, Knox County Health Department, and the Student Health Center for two HPV awareness events.
+HPV vaccination is cancer prevention… for college students too.
+Join the Center for Health Education & Wellness, Student Health Center, UT College of Nursing, Knox County Health Department, and UT Medical Center for an HPV awareness event.

 The award winning documentary Someone You Love: The HPV Epidemic will be screened.
 The event is free and features a Q&A with UT’s Women’s Health Nurse Practitioner Anita Blatnik.
-Students, staff, and faculty will have the opportunity to have their questions answered and learn the facts about HPV and HPV-related cancers, risk reduction, and the vaccine from medical professionals.
+Students, staff, and faculty will have the opportunity to have their questions answered and learn the facts about HPV and HPV-related cancers, how to prevent HPV, and the vaccine from medical professionals.

 Someone You Love follows the lives of five women affected by HPV, the virus that is responsible for almost all cases of cervical cancer.
 The documentary discusses what HPV is and the impact it can have on health.